 Brittleness

-One of the major challenges faced by the aerogel industry is its brittle nature.
+One major challenge the aerogel industry faces is its brittle nature.
 While the material is quite strong and can hold several times its weight, it doesn’t hold up well under tension.

 Potential Applications for Aerogel